itepastra/VCO_Stretching/README.md

 The raw data is available as a txt file with `\t` seperated entries in VCO_diode_stretch/measurements.
 The prep.py program processes this raw data into multiple .csv files located in VCO_diode_stretch/data, this is the data used in the paper.

+## Labview

+The labview code has not been uploaded yet, sorry.
+But I'll upload it as soon as I have time